mpontus/dotfiles/pentadactyl/README.md

  * [Search shortcuts](src/search-engines.dactyl).
  * Better defaults and annoyances fixes.

+## How to use this configuration:

+1. Create symlink from ~/.pentadactyl to dotfiles/pentadactyl.
+2. Create symlink from ~/.pentadactylrc to ~/.pentadactyl/rc.

 ## How to install and use pentadactyl

 1. Install Firefox Nightly to enable the use of unsigned packages: https://www.mozilla.org/en-US/firefox/channel/desktop/